nickbeaird/nickbeaird.github.io/README.md

 1. LiveServerTestCase - A year later after implementation
 1. Mocking APIs and using pytest parameterization
 1. Pre-commits before and after a commit
 1. The cheapest blog.
-Can it get cheaper.
+Can it get cheaper!?